 The goal of the program is bilingualism and biliteracy as well as high academic achievement.
 Students in dual language programs not only achieve at levels that are similar to or higher than those of their peers enrolled in other programs on standardized tests of reading and math in English, but in addition they are able to read and write at grade level in another language.
 This in turn positively affects general academic performance.

-In Huntley 158, we are adding Dual Language (Spanish and English) classrooms in each of our kindergarten buildings beginning in the 2018-19 school year.
-Chesak Elementary, Leggee Elementary, and Mackeben Elementary School.
+Huntley 158 began its program implementation by adding Dual Language (Spanish and English) classrooms in each of our kindergarten buildings (Chesak Elementary, Leggee Elementary, and Mackeben Elementary School) in the 2018-19 school year.

 The Dual Language program is a tool to close the achievement gap between Spanish-speaking English Learners and monolingual English speakers.
 Closing the achievement gap of our Spanish-speaking English learners is a priority and when achieved, will positively impact all students in our district.